Nxtra/angular-simple-guestbook/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run with Docker
+- ng build --prod
+- docker build -t guestbook .
+- docker run -p 4200:80 --name guestbook guestbook

+Navigate to localhost:4200 where the app should be running

+### docker extra's
+- exec into the container :
+docker exec -it guestbook /bin/sh

 ## Code scaffolding